 So many factors come into play when operating an e-commerce store.
 What do your customers like?
 What will they respond to?
-Sure, a website or an app may look amazing, but if your clients don’t respond to the visual merchandising, your shop won’t be as lucrative as it could be.
+Sure, a website or an app may look amazing, but if your clients don’t respond to the visual merchandising strategies, your shop won’t be as lucrative as it could be.

 That’s where A/B testing comes in.
 By testing out different variables, you’ll learn what your customers respond to when it comes to visual options.
 We’ve already covered the topic of the search bar and search engine results pages (SERP) in part 1 of this 3-part series, but just like in a brick-and-mortar store, merchandising plays a huge role in what will attract your customer’s eye, what will make them buy more and what will, ultimately, make you more money.